 What are we doing to reduce the amount of sugar in our food and drinks?

-To date we have reduced the sugar in our breakfast cereals by an average 15%.
+Since work began in January 2017, we have decreased the sugar in our breakfast cereals by an average 15%.
 That's equivalent to the removal of 22 million teaspoons sugar per year.

-We've reduced the sugar in our soft drinks by an average 21% and our yogurts and soups have undergone a significant reduction.
+We've lowered the sugar in our soft drinks by an average 21% and our yogurts and soups have undergone a significant decrease.

 Sugar reduction continues to be an important part of our nutrition strategy.
 With our suppliers we are gradually reducing the amount of sugar in Waitrose Own Brand products, without compromising on taste, quality or nutrition.